ShivamG0897/ShivamG0897/README.md

 - 👋 Hi, I’m @ShivamG0897
-- 👀 I enjoy data wrangling and data vizualization
+- 👀 I enjoy Statistics and Machine Learning
-- 🌱 I’m currently doing a project on anomaly detection in predictive maintenance
+- 🌱 R is my go to language for plotting graphs, while Pandas for Frames.
 - 💞️ I’m looking to collaborate on new AI/IoT development projects
+-
 - 📫 You could also reach me on linkedin https://www.linkedin.com/in/shivam-goel01/